Automotive Technology, A.A.S.

 What will you do

-Automotive Technology is designed to place students into the work force upon completion of the two-year program.
+Automotive Technology is designed to place students into the work force upon completion of the program.
 The program will train you as an entry-level technician and provide you with the skills you need to thrive in this high-tech field.
 More specifically, you will be trained to serve as a heavy line technician in a wide-range of specialty areas, such as engine performance and driveability, or transmission and driveline repair.
 The need for more technicians will continue to increase at an above average rate and those with an Associate’s degree will be in even higher demand and have more options for employment.
-Historically, nearly 100 percent of graduates from this program have located positions in the field, finding employment in dealerships as well as independent garages.

 Wages